jmunixusers/constitution/constitution.md

 of Student Activities and Involvement in order to retain good standing.
 These changes should be announced at a regular meeting of the organization; however, they do not need to be voted on by the membership.

 ## Article IX - Ratification

 This constitution shall become effective upon approval by a ¾ vote of the membership.
-Ratified constitutions must be submitted to the Student Activities & Involvement office within 10 days for final approval.
+Ratified constitutions must be uploaded to the Be Involved organization page in a timely manner after substantial amendments and submitted each year with Annual Organization Registration.